 Eddie never felt more alive than he did that night, walking the game trail through the brush and tracking those yipping bandits.
 As they walked quietly along, Eddie’s father held out his closed fist and dropped a single bullet into his little hands.

 “Coyotes in large numbers can be dangerous,” his father said as he dropped the shiny brass shell down to Eddie’s gloved hands.
 “You must be able to protect yourself.
 Load up like I taught you, and if we see one, wait until I tell you to shoot.”
 Eddie slid back the bolt in eager agreement.
-The bullet slipped in with ease.
+The bullet slipped in with ease, and the smooth clicking sound of the oiled bolt locking it into place gave Eddie power.
+Confidence surged through him.
 Now, he was ready for anything.

 This part of the reservation was isolated and dark.
-The moon was brilliant white, eliminating the need for flashlights.
-The three of them walked quietly in single file.
+The moon was brilliant white, mostly eliminating the need for flashlights.
+The three of them hiked quietly in single file through the soft sand.
 His father in the front, him in the middle, and grandfather at the back.
 They walked for hours without finding a thing.
 It was just after midnight when his grandfather decided to call off the hunt for the night.
-Even with all the early excitement, Eddie yawned in agreement.
+Eddie yawned in agreement despite his earlier enthusiasm.
 His rifle became too heavy a hour ago so his dad shouldered it for him.
 He was past ready to go back to the truck.